-4.5 Artefact Adaptation Design
+5.5 Artefact Adaptation Design

-As a consequence, within ATRACO and specifically as part of AA, we have chosen fuzzy sets as the basis for the adaptive models of the artefacts/devices within the user environment.
+In the design of AA, we have chosen fuzzy sets as the basis for the adaptive models of the artefacts/devices within the environment.
 Fuzzy sets have a series of capabilities which make them ideal for the application within AA, specifically:

-- Fuzzy sets are easily adaptable. - As fuzzy sets can take a wide variety of shapes and forms (triangular, gaussian, etc.) the parameters of which are easily modified, fuzzy sets are easily adaptable to incorporate new information and provide a very flexible representation for AA. - Fuzzy sets are easily interpretable. - Fuzzy logic sets have been designed to model and reflect human reasoning and are generally connected to linguistic labels.
-For example, a certain device (e.g. a lamp) can be represented using a linguistic variable understandable to human users (e.g. lightlevel) which in turn can be mapped to a series of linguistic labels which are familiar terms for the user (e.g. dim, bright, etc.).
+- Fuzzy sets are easily adaptable.
+As fuzzy sets can take a wide variety of shapes and forms (triangular, gaussian, etc.), the parameters of which are easily modified, fuzzy sets are easily adaptable to incorporate new information and provide a very flexible representation for AA. - Fuzzy sets are easily interpretable.
+Fuzzy sets have been designed to model and reflect human reasoning and are generally connected to linguistic labels.
+For example, a certain device (e.g. a lamp) can be represented using a linguistic variable understandable to human users (e.g. light level) which in turn can be mapped to a series of linguistic labels which are familiar terms for the user (e.g. dim, bright, etc.).
 Each of these labels can be modelled using a fuzzy set. - Fuzzy logic sets allow for the modelling and handling of uncertainty.
-Fuzzy logic sets are accepted to have great potential in dealing with real world uncertainty and have been employed in that regard in a wide variety of applications.
-Further, recent advancements in fuzzy logic theory, (specifically type-2 fuzzy logic theory) have shown great potential in further advances in dealing with uncertainty [8], [12], [15], [16], [17], [18]. - Fuzzy logic sets allow for a seamless integration of AA as part of the FTA.
-This allows for a seamless integration of the AA into one transparent agent which is referred to as Fuzzy Task Agent (FTA) within the ATRACO project.
+Fuzzy logic sets are accepted to have great potential in dealing with realworld uncertainty and have been employed in that regard in a wide variety of applications.
+Further, recent advancements in fuzzy logic theory, (specifically type-2 fuzzy logic theory) have shown great potential in further advances in dealing with uncertainty [2-6, 15, 18, 21-24]. - Fuzzy logic sets allow for a seamless integration of the AA into one transparent agent which is referred to as Fuzzy Task Agent (FTA) within the ATRACO project.

-The different qualities of fuzzy sets are essential to the successful deployment of AA and as part of ATRACO we are aiming to investigate both the deployment of existing fuzzy set models (i.e. type-1 fuzzy logic sets) as well as to research the application of higher order fuzzy sets such as interval type-2 fuzzy systems [12] and the recently introduced zSlices-based general type-2 fuzzy sets [18].
+The different qualities of fuzzy sets are essential to the successful deployment of AA and as a part of ATRACO.
+Therefore, we will investigate both the deployment of existing fuzzy set models (i.e. type-1 fuzzy logic sets) as well as to research the application of higher order fuzzy sets such as interval type-2 fuzzy systems [18], zSlices-based general type-2 fuzzy sets [25] and the recently introduced Linear General Type-2 Fuzzy Sets [2, 3, 6].